JeremyLikness/jeremylikness-blog/content/blog/2017-08-23_.net-core-2.0-is-ready-and-sterling-proves-it/index.md

 subtitle: "Learn about the features available in .NET Core 2.0 via the Sterling port that depends on binary serialization, reflection, and more."
 tags:
  - Microsoft
- - Dotnet
+ -  .NET
- - Dotnet Core
+ -  .NET Core
  - Azure

 image: "/blog/2017-08-23_.net-core-2.0-is-ready-and-sterling-proves-it/images/1.png"